maxheltzel/MarketQuant/README.md

 Max Heltzel - maxheltzel@gmail.com
 Project Link: https://github.com/maxheltzel/MarketQuant

-python
+markdown
 Copy code

 ### Notes:
-- Replace the `marketquant` with your project’s name or any other identifiers.
+- Make sure to replace `marketquant` with the actual project name and correct links where necessary.
-- Ensure that all provided links (e.g., GitHub, PyPI, YouTube) match the real ones.
+- This format should now properly display all the shields, sections, and instructions.